Patten & Patten Inc. TN Buys 223 Shares of Morgan Stanley (NYSE:MS)

-Patten & Patten Inc. TN grew its holdings in Morgan Stanley (NYSE:MS – Free Report) by 0.6% in the third quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 37,515 shares of the financial services provider’s stock after buying an additional 223 shares during the quarter.
-Patten & Patten Inc. TN’s holdings in Morgan Stanley were worth $3,064,000 as of its most recent filing with the SEC.
+Patten & Patten Inc. TN lifted its stake in Morgan Stanley (NYSE:MS – Free Report) by 0.6% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 37,515 shares of the financial services provider’s stock after acquiring an additional 223 shares during the period.
+Patten & Patten Inc. TN’s holdings in Morgan Stanley were worth $3,064,000 at the end of the most recent quarter.

-Other hedge funds also recently made changes to their positions in the company.
-Impact Partnership Wealth LLC bought a new position in shares of Morgan Stanley in the 2nd quarter valued at about $25,000.
-RVW Wealth LLC bought a new position in Morgan Stanley during the 3rd quarter worth approximately $27,000.
-DHJJ Financial Advisors Ltd. bought a new position in Morgan Stanley during the 3rd quarter worth approximately $28,000.
-Janiczek Wealth Management LLC boosted its stake in Morgan Stanley by 810.8% during the 3rd quarter.
-Janiczek Wealth Management LLC now owns 337 shares of the financial services provider’s stock worth $28,000 after acquiring an additional 300 shares during the last quarter.
-Finally, West Branch Capital LLC bought a new position in Morgan Stanley during the 2nd quarter worth approximately $30,000.
-Institutional investors and hedge funds own 83.09% of the company’s stock.
+Several other large investors have also recently made changes to their positions in the stock.
+Norges Bank purchased a new position in Morgan Stanley during the 4th quarter worth $956,566,000.
+Moneta Group Investment Advisors LLC grew its stake in Morgan Stanley by 125,756.8% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 10,641,190 shares of the financial services provider’s stock worth $904,714,000 after buying an additional 10,632,735 shares during the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich grew its stake in Morgan Stanley by 96,878.4% during the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 8,727,085 shares of the financial services provider’s stock worth $745,293,000 after buying an additional 8,718,086 shares during the last quarter.
+Ontario Teachers Pension Plan Board purchased a new stake in Morgan Stanley during the 1st quarter valued at about $451,711,000.
+Finally, Providence Capital Advisors LLC purchased a new stake in Morgan Stanley during the 1st quarter valued at about $46,800,000.
+83.09% of the stock is owned by institutional investors.

 Morgan Stanley Price Performance

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, November 15th.
-Shareholders of record on Tuesday, October 31st were paid a dividend of $0.85 per share.
-This represents a $3.40 annualized dividend and a yield of 3.72%.
-The ex-dividend date was Monday, October 30th.
-Morgan Stanley’s payout ratio is 60.93%.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, November 15th.
+Shareholders of record on Tuesday, October 31st were issued a dividend of $0.85 per share.
+The ex-dividend date of this dividend was Monday, October 30th.
+This represents a $3.40 dividend on an annualized basis and a dividend yield of 3.72%.
+Morgan Stanley’s payout ratio is currently 60.93%.

 Morgan Stanley, a financial holding company, provides various financial products and services to corporations, governments, financial institutions, and individuals in the Americas, Europe, the Middle East, Africa, and Asia.
 It operates through Institutional Securities, Wealth Management, and Investment Management segments.